-Notes from a Fever Dream: Mexico Month Part 4
+Notes From a Fever Dream: Mexico Month Part 4

 This post is part 4 of the Mexico Month series, reflections on running a project to help founders and knowledge workers grow their businesses with AI in Guadalajara, Mexico in Fall 2024.